 Brief Biography of Mukhtar Muhammad

-Mukhtar Muhammad was Executive Director for the Community Wide Shuraa Conference (CWSC) from 2015-2020 and former assistant to CWSC’s first Executive Director, the late Thomas Abdul Salaam (R).
-He served as CWSC’s first Corporate Secretary and Director for Strategic Planning & Development.
+Mukhtar Muhammad served as Executive Director for the Community Wide Shuraa Conference (CWSC) from 2015-2020 and former assistant to CWSC’s first Executive Director, the late Thomas Abdul Salaam (R).
+He also served as CWSC’s first Corporate Secretary and Director for Strategic Planning & Development.
 He was unanimously nominated by CWSC volunteers and leaders across the nation and appointed by its board to serve as executive director for the Conference on March 18, 2015.
 He was honored with the title Executive Director Emeritus post tenure in 2020.

 He brings a wealth of executive leadership experience to CWSC having served in strategic planning, complex project management and systems design and implementation with cross industry experience in business, government, civic and entrepreneurial operating environments.
 He has held personal signature accountability for $2 billion+ for U.S. government funds.